petdance/bobby-tables/s/com_automation.md

 Dim rs
 Set rs = cmd.Execute(, Array("Robert' OR 1=1; --"))
 ```
-In addition, if the command's `Name` property has been set, the command can be executed directly from the connection object using the name.
-Values which are passed into the command call will be used as parameter values:
+In addition, if the command's `Name` property has been set, the command can be executed directly from the connection object using the name; this is called a [**named command**](https://docs.microsoft.com/en-us/sql/ado/guide/data/named-commands).
+Values which are [passed into the command call](https://docs.microsoft.com/en-us/sql/ado/guide/data/passing-parameters-to-a-named-command) will be used as parameter values:
 ```js
 // JScript example -- passing parameter values to a named command